Charmed PostgreSQL K8s

 psql: error: connection to server at "10.1.188.206", port 5432 failed: FATAL: password authentication failed for user "relation_id_3"

-Note: data stay remain on the server at this stage!
+Data remains on the server at this stage.

-You can connect to the database with this new credentials.
+You can then connect to the database with these new credentials.
 From here you will see all of your data is still present in the database.